Tutorial: Nonprofits and Charities

 This site also has a searchable database of tax-exempt nonprofits that includes their form 990s filings.

-At the main page, click on the Find an Organization link.
+At the main page, click on the Find a Nonprofit link.

 At the Foundation Center site you can search by name of a foundation to access its form 990s.